-7.1 Access to the Internet from LAN
+6.1 Access to the Internet from LAN

-Figure 87: Access to the Internet from LAN - sample topology
+Figure 97: Access to the Internet from LAN - sample topology

 In this example, a LAN connecting to the Internet via a mobile network, the SIM card with a data tariff has to be provided by the mobile network operator.
 This requires no initial configuration.
-You only need to place the SIM card in the SIM1 slot (Primary SIM card), attach the antenna to the ANT connector and connect the computer (or switch and computers) to the router's eth0 interface (LAN).
+You only need to place the SIM card in the SIM1 slot (Primary SIM card), attach the antenna to the ANT connector and connect the computer (or switch and computers) to the router's ETH0 interface (LAN).
 Wait a moment after turning on the router.
 The router will connect to the mobile network and the Internet.
 This will be indicated by the LEDs on the front panel of the router (WAN and DAT).

-Additional configuration can be done in the LAN and Mobile WAN items in the Configuration section of the web interface.
+Additional configuration can be done in the Ethernet and Mobile WAN items in the Configuration section of the web interface.

-LAN configuration The factory default IP address of the router's eth0 interface is in the form of 192.168.1.1.
-This can be changed (after login to the router) in the LAN item in the Configuration section.
-(See Figure 88.)
+Ethernet configuration: The factory default IP address of the router's ETH0 interface is in the form of 192.168.1.1.
+This can be changed (after login to the router) in the Ethernet item in the Configuration section, see Figure 98.
 In this case there is no need of any additional configuration.
 The DHCP server is also enabled by factory default (so the first connected computer will get the 192.168.1.2 IP address etc.).
-Other configuration options are described in the Chapter 4.1.
+Other configuration options are described in Chapter 4.1.

-Figure 88: Access to the Internet from LAN - LAN configuration
+Figure 98: Access to the Internet from LAN - Ethernet configuration

-Mobile WAN Configuration Use the Mobile WAN item in the Configuration section to configure the connection to the mobile network.
-(Fig. 89.)
+Mobile WAN Configuration: Use the Mobile WAN item in the Configuration section to configure the connection to the mobile network, see Figure 99.
 In this case (depending on the SIM card) the configuration form can be blank.
 But make sure that Create connection to mobile network is checked (this is the factory default).
 For more details, see Chapter 4.3.1.

-Figure 89: Access to the Internet from LAN - Mobile WAN configuration
+Figure 99: Access to the Internet from LAN - Mobile WAN configuration